turbot/steampipe-plugin-googlesheets/docs/tables/googlesheets_cell.md

   and col = 'A';
 ```

-### Query cells in a row or column

-Similar to the examples above, you can also query a specific row or column using the `range` column:
+Or you can use [A1 notation](https://developers.google.com/sheets/api/guides/concepts#expandable-1) with the `range` column:

 ```sql
 select